liangxiufang/MISR/README.md

-# Code of the paper “MISR: A Multi-type Graph Interactive Learning Model for Social-aware Recommendation ”.
+# MISR

-Our code will be released on https://github.com/liangxiufang/MISR after receiving the paper.
+Code of the paper “MISR: A Multi-type Graph Interactive Learning Model for Social-aware Recommendation ”.